2i2c-org/2i2c-org.github.io/content/platform/_index.md

       subtitle: ""
       text: |
         Shared knowledge bases allow communities to contribute their ideas and work to a shared space that is accessible to the community.

+        See it in practice: [the CryoCloud book of tutorials and hub guides](/case-studies/#practice).

         <figure class="videofigure">
           {{< video src="videos/jupyterbook.mp4">}}